-- iJIG is compatible with most implant systems: Nobel, BioHorizon, NeoDent, Biomet 3i, Straumann, Hiossen, Thommen, Keystone
+- iJIG works with almost every popular implant system: Nobel, BioHorizon, NeoDent, Biomet 3i, Straumann, Hiossen, Thommen, Keystone, others

-- However, if you are restoring Zimmer, Implant Direct, Camlog, Astra, MIS, Straumann, Paltop, you must order OEM MUA replicas to scan the prosthetic.
-Simply screw them into the prosthetic and scan.
+- However, if you are restoring Zimmer, Implant Direct, Camlog, Astra, MIS, Straumann, Paltop, you must order OEM (original equipment manufacture – the implant company) MUA replicas to scan the prosthetic.
+Simply screw them into the prosthetic and scan according to our protocols.

 iJIG Patient Records